scotsun/bff/README.md

 ## ⚙️ Code & Environment Setting

 ### Code Structure
-- `core/`: Contains the core components of the BFF framework, including models, data utilities, training components, and loss functions.
+- `core/`: Contains the core components of the `BFF` framework and other approaches, including models, data utilities, trainers, and loss functions.
-- `utils/`: Houses utility functions and modules used throughout the project.
+- `experimental_utils/`: Houses utility functions and modules used throughout the project.

 [More details about the code](README-code.md)